Prince Harry and Meghan land in Netherlands for Invictus Games

 The visit to Europe comes as Prince Harry is bringing a court challenge against the UK government's decision to refuse police security during his visits from the US.

-His lawyers previously said that the UK would "always be his home" and it "goes without saying that he does want to come back to see family and friends".
+His lawyers previously said the UK would "always be his home" and it "goes without saying that he does want to come back to see family and friends".

 - A WORLD WITHOUT DWARFISM?: Ellie Simmonds investigates a controversial new drug